Configure Your Java build & deploy pipeline

 When the first build is triggered, Zerops will

-The application code is available in the /var/www folder in your build container before the prepare commands are triggered.
-This allows you to use any file from your application code in your prepare commands (e.g. a configuration file).
+The application code is available in /build/source before the prepare commands are triggered, so you can use any file from your repository in your prepare commands (e.g. a configuration file).
+The commands themselves run in the /home/zerops directory.

 Command exit code